Brazilian President Jair Bolsonaro Tests Positive for Coronavirus Days After Meeting With Trump: Reports

 Brazilian President Jair Bolsonaro, who met with President Donald Trump and Vice President Mike Pence at Mar-a-Lago over the weekend, has tested positive for the 2019 novel coronavirus, Brazilian news outlet Jornal O Dia and Fox News reported Friday.

 Bolsonaro was tested Thursday after his press secretary Fabio Wajngarten, who also met with Trump, tested positive for the virus.
-Bolsonaro’s son, Eduardo, confirmed his father’s positive test result to Fox News and said secondary testing was being done on Friday.
+Wajngarten’s diagnosis was confirmed by the president’s office.
+Bolsonaro’s son, Eduardo, confirmed his father’s test result to Fox News and said secondary testing was being done on Friday.

+However, a vague statement was later posted on Eduardo Bolsonaro’s official Twitter account that questioned the test results for the entire Brazilian delegation that visited the U.S. “Too much lies and little information.
+Coronavirus exam done with the team that were with JB in USA have not yet been completed,” the post read.

 Ivanka Trump also met last week with an Australian official who has since tested positive for coronavirus.